-- Click here to submit your textbook and instructional material adoption.
+- Follow your department’s textbook and instructional materials process.

 Frequently Asked Questions

 During the State of Florida’s 2016 Legislative Session, House Bill 7019 was passed, amending Section 1004.085.
 It requires universities to posts lists of required and recommended textbooks and instructional materials for at least 95 percent of all course sections at least 45 days before the start of classes for each term.
 Read Florida Board of Governors’ Regulation 8.003 Textbook Adoption for additional information.